WPDevelopers/embedpress/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).

 = [3.2.0] - 2021-09-16 =
+* Added: New PDF widget for Elementor editor.
-* Added: New PDF library.
+* Added: New PDF block for Gutenberg editor.
 * Fixed: PDF responsive issues.
 * Fixed: Alignment issues in block editor.
 * Few minor bug fixes and improvements.